 How could the world live if we lived from compassion – if we saw the preciousness of all creatures – rather than thinking about how to dig up forests to get money – what would it be like? whatever I say, explore your experience – don’t think about it – percolate it through the depth –

 One quality of compassion is, it’s connected – we feel it because we’re interconnected with all things – we’re not separate selves – who have to defend ourself – we’re interconnected – what’s the feel – get the feel of being interconnected rather than an isolated person.

-What would the world be like if we were aware of those interconnections – if we ruin the fish life in the oceans – what does it do for humans – if we as a world saw the world in that way – how fish and bees – phytoplankton – all these things we’re wrecking – support our lives too – feel how the bees support my life – the plankton in the ocean produces the oxygen I breathe – the miracle of that.
+What would the world be like if we were aware of those interconnections – if we ruin the fish life in the oceans, what does it do for humans – if we as a world saw the world in that way – how fish and bees – phytoplankton – all these things we’re wrecking – they support our lives too – feel how the bees support my life – the plankton in the ocean produces the oxygen I breathe – feel the miracle of that.

 The miracle that tiny creatures in the ocean are part of my life that I depend on – how grateful do I feel to the phytoplankton – gratitude is a big key – what does it feel like when you feel grateful to the plankton and the bees – how does it change how your heart responds to them – do they seem even more precious – heartfelt precious – these tiny creatures support my life.

 how does this work change the way I live – how could it change the world – how would the world be –

 Have a feeling of our whole culture – Europe America New Zealand Africa Asia – all pulling together to support the plankton and the bees – don’t get into thinking about what laws we might have to change or how we might do it – just the feel – what would it be like for us to cooperate – and feel our governments cooperating too – we could support what they did – they’re supporting us – we’re all supporting the phytoplankton – what’s the spirit of that?